Marcelo-Theodoro/MyOwnPythonWebFramework/README.md

 * main.py - That's the parte that talks to the webserver.
 It receives the information and returns it processed.

+* router.py - The function that will handler url and tell to the application what controller is being requested.

 * controller.py - Where you define the functions(pages) of the web application.

 # TODOs

+* Tests.

 * Implement a template engine for the view.

 * Implement a model file.

+* Support to multi-apps